 On February 2, 1994, a press conference was held at The Palace of Auburn Hills announcing it as the site of the inaugural Great Eight.
+Also announced was a national ticket lottery and the official logo, featuring the event's first title sponsor, DIRECTV.

 The first Great Eight field began to take shape the weekend of March 24-25, 1994, when the eight regional finalists of the 1994 NCAA Tournament were determined.
-Seven of those eight would eventually accept bids to play in the inaugural Great Eight including Arizona, Boston College, Connecticut, Duke, Florida, Michigan,

-Missouri and Purdue with Connecticut being chosen to round out the field.
+Seven of those eight would eventually accept bids to play in the inaugural Great Eight including Arizona, Boston College, Connecticut, Duke, Florida, Michigan, Missouri and Purdue with Connecticut being chosen to round out the field.